kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ```

 You can check if ClusterQueues and LocalQueues are ready to admit your Workloads.
-Please see the [Troubleshooting Queues](/docs/tasks/troubleshooting/troubleshooting_queues/) for more details.
+See the [Troubleshooting Queues](/docs/tasks/troubleshooting/troubleshooting_queues/) for more details.

 ### c.
 Ensure the Admission Check is active